EU executive launches probe into Dutch tax regime for Nike

-THE HAGUE, Netherlands (AP) — European Union regulators have opened an in-depth investigation into whether the Dutch government gave tax breaks to global sneaker giant Nike that might have breached EU rules governing state aid.
+THE HAGUE, Netherlands (AP) — Tax arrangements between sneaker giant Nike and the Dutch government are being scrutinized by European Union competition regulators, the bloc’s executive Commission said Thursday.

-The EU’s executive Commission said Thursday that the probe is centered on two Dutch-based companies that are part of the sports goods maker’s global operations.
+The probe is centered on two Dutch-based companies that are part of the sports goods maker’s global operations and specifically about whether tax agreements they made with the Dutch authorities may have breached EU rules on state aid.

-EU Competition Commissioner Margrethe Vestager says EU member states “should not allow companies to set up complex structures that unduly reduce their taxable profits and give them an unfair advantage over competitors.”
+“Member States should not allow companies to set up complex structures that unduly reduce their taxable profits and give them an unfair advantage over competitors,” EU Competition Commissioner Margrethe Vestager said.

-Nike and the Dutch government did not immediately comment on the probe.
+In a written statement, Nike said the company “is subject to and rigorously ensures that it complies with all the same tax laws as other companies operating in the Netherlands.
+We believe the European Commission’s investigation is without merit.”

 Most Read Business Stories